6

 tail errortest.log

-The remaining problems are solved in place in the code of the PHP program, based on the analysis of logs in the catalog /var/log/apache2.
+Other problems are solved locally, in the PHP program code, based on analysis of logs in the directory /var/log/apache2.

-If the apt upgrade command says that PHP 8.1 in Apache2 is not turned on by default:
+If the apt upgrade command says that PHP 8.1 in Apache2 is not enabled by default

 NOTICE: Not enabling PHP 8.1 FPM by default.